4lex-whit/CS-NEA-2025/space.md

 ### Main Menu Screen
 ![UI Main Menu](assets/ui-design-main-menu.png)
+The main menu screen will be the first screen the user sees upon launching the game.
+The `login` option will display the login screen.
+The `create account` option will display the create account screen.
+The `guest` options will display the ready screen.
+The `exit` option will close the game.

 ### Login Screen
 ![UI Login](assets/ui-design-login.png)
+In the login screen, the user will be able to enter the username and password of their account in the text fields.
+The `login` option will check the entered username and password.
+If they match an account, the user will be logged in and the ready screen will be displayed.
+If not, an error message will be displayed.
+The `back` option will display the main menu screen.

 ### Create Account Screen
 ![UI Create Account](assets/ui-design-create-account.png)
+In the create account screen, the user will be able to enter the username and password of the account they would like to create in the text fields.
+Next to each text field will be a checkbox, containing an "x" if the criteria for that field is not met.
+For `username`, this will mean it is not unique.
+For password, this will mean it is not strong enough.
+For `confirm password`, this will mean it does not match `password`.
+The `create account` option will check the entered username and passwords.
+If all the criteria is met, a record for the account will be created in the database, and the ready screen will be displayed.
+If not, an error message will be displayed.
+The `back` option will display the main menu screen.

 ### Ready Screen
 ![UI Ready](assets/ui-design-ready.png)
+The space screen will be the screen the user sees after logging in.
+The `start` option will start the game and display the game screen.
+The `leaderboard` option will display the leaderboard screen.
+The `back` option will log out the user and display the main menu screen.
+The `exit` option will close the game.

 ### Leaderboard Screen
 ![UI Leaderboard](assets/ui-design-leaderboard.png)
+In the leaderboard screen, the user will be able to view the top five users based on their score or moves.
+If the user is within the top five, only five columns will be displayed.
+If the user is not, then a sixth column will be displayed, showing their data.
+If the user is a guest, there will only be five columns.
+To switch between sorts, the user will be able to select either `score` or `moves` - the currently selected one will be underlined.
+The `back` option will display the ready screen.

 ### Game Screen
 ![UI Game](assets/ui-design-game.png)
+The game screen will be the screen the user sees while playing the game.
+The top column of text will be reserved to output the current room's name and the user's current score and number of moves.
+Underneath this column will be the description box, where the world will be described to the user.
+When chance-based actions occur (such as attacking enemies), a dice box will appear in the upper right corner of the description box, covering the text.
+The picture of the dice within the box will rapidly change and then stop, showing the user the result.
+After a few seconds, the dice box will disappear and the game will continue.
+Below the description box will be the command box, where the user can type commands to be executed by the program.
+The player's health will also be permanently displayed here.
+Typing "exit" into the command box will ask the user "Are you sure you want to exit?
+All of your progress will be lost. (y/N)".
+If the user then types "y", the ready screen will be displayed.
+If not, the game will continue.

 ## Testing
 | ID | Description | Input | Expected Output |